sallyom/microshift-observability/manifests/sample-instrumented-applications/kepler/README.md

 ### Execute below commands from within the virtual machine

 Configure cgroups-v2 and run the configuration script.
+The following script will not work if running in rpm-ostree based OS such as RHEL Device Edge.
+With rpm-ostree based systems, be sure your machine is running with cgroupsv2 enabled, and also that the package `kernel-devel-$(uname -r)` is installed.

 ```bash
 ./configure-microshift-vm-kepler.sh ~/.pull-secret.json cgroupsv2=true